Springle3152/ohapp/readme.md

 $ mkdir ohapp
 $ cd ohapp
 ```
-Clone the Ohapp repository from Github following the instructions in the [DHRI tutorial] (https://github.com/DHRI-Curriculum/git).
-You are saving it in a folder titled "projects" on your Desktop.
-Type "pwd" (stands for print working directory) to make sure you are in the ohapp folder.
+Type "pwd" (which stands for print working directory) to make sure you are in the ohapp folder.
 ```
 $ pwd
 User/username/Desktop/projects/ohapp